Ray Schalk: Career statistics and legacy

 Schalk helped revolutionize the way the catcher's position was played.
 He is credited with being the first catcher to back up infield throws to first base and outfield throws to third base.
 He claimed to be the only major league catcher to have made a putout at every base, and once made three assists in one inning.
 He also became known for his handling of the White Sox pitching staff and his pitch-calling skills.
 His reputation as a defensive standout is enhanced due to the era in which he played: in the deadball era, catchers played a much greater defensive role than subsequently, given the large number of bunts and stolen base attempts, as well as the difficulty of handling the spitball pitchers who dominated pitching staffs.
-He had to catch every type of pitch imaginable, including shine balls, spitballs, knuckleballs and emory balls from pitchers such as, Ed Walsh, Eddie Cicotte, Dickie Kerr, Urban Faber and Ted Lyons.
+He had to catch every type of pitch imaginable, including shine balls, spitballs, knuckleballs and emory balls from pitchers such as Ed Walsh, Eddie Cicotte, Dickie Kerr, Urban Faber, and Ted Lyons.

 Schalk's career batting average of .253 is the lowest of any position player in the Hall of Fame.
 That he was selected by the Veterans Committee for enshrinement in 1955 is largely a tribute to his outstanding defensive skills and to the fact that he played to win the infamous 1919 World Series for the White Sox.

 Schalk and pitcher Red Faber started 306 games as a battery, fourth-most of any such duo since 1900.

 Post-playing career

-Schalk became a coach for the Chicago Cubs in 1930 and 1931, and later managed the Buffalo Bisons in the Double-A International League from 1932 to 1937.
-He also managed the Indianapolis Indians, the Oklahoma City Indians and the Milwaukee Brewers minor league teams.
+Schalk became a coach for the Chicago Cubs in 1930 and 1931 and then managed the Buffalo Bisons in the Double-A International League from 1932 to 1937.
+He also managed the Indianapolis Indians, the Oklahoma City Indians, and the Milwaukee Brewers minor league teams.
 In 1944, he became a scout for the Chicago Cubs.
-He was an assistant baseball coach at Purdue University for 18 seasons; on the staff of luminaries such as Ward Lambert and Hank Stram.
+He was an assistant baseball coach at Purdue University for 18 seasons, on the staff of luminaries such as Ward Lambert and Hank Stram.
 He retired from baseball at 72.